wp-plugins/landing-pages-builder/readme.txt

 A 14-day free trial is available on all annual plans, after which pricing starts at just $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing Plans").

 **Also Includes:**
-Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website, blog, or facebook page using flexible, mobile-responsive templates.
+Website Popups: A tool that makes it easy to create, publish and A/B test pop-ups on your website, blog, or facebook page using flexible, mobile-responsive templates.

-Online Forms: A tool that makes it easy to build, publish and a/b test Forms on your website, blog or facebook page using flexible, mobile-responsive templates.
+Online Forms: A tool that makes it easy to build, publish and A/B test Forms on your website, blog or facebook page using flexible, mobile-responsive templates.

 [Check out what our customers said about us](http://corp.wishpond.com/reviews/ "Customer Reviews")

 **Choose the best Template for you, to have a landing page running in minutes!**

-Host your landing pages on wordpress, facebook, twtiter or anywhere else.
+Host your landing pages on wordpress, Facebook, Twitter or anywhere else.
 Optimize your landing pages using extensive analytics tools.

 **Create your Landing Page in Minutes**